Full Video available at Ideality Facebook page. Click here and watch the full video.

 “We have this great ecosystem here in Canada, and we can see great stories here.
 These stories need to be told because you can have the best idea in the world, but if you cannot sell it, it’s gone,” says Tiffany.

-is a matter of mindset
+The new generation is a matter of mindset

 “The main characteristic of people portrayed on Draft is that they understand business has a lifestyle.
 You don’t separate anymore, as when you used to work from Monday to Friday in a place that you hate, only to get money.
 It doesn't work that way anymore, and this generates a huge gap between what companies offer and what professionals expect from the company,” says Adriano.
 It is where entrepreneurship comes to channel the energy of a workforce that is tired of the 9 to 5 work environment.